ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/gap-filling.dotnet.markdown

 {NOTE: }

-* Time series queries can add data points to the results with values extrapolated from the entries on either side of the gap.
-This is called *interpolation*.
+* Time series queries can add extra data points into the gaps between entries.
+  These data points get values extrapolated from the entries on either side of the gap.
+This is called _interpolation_.

-  There are two interpolation methods available:
+* There are two interpolation methods available:
   1. Nearest - add values equal to the value of the nearest entry.
   2. Linear - place the data points on a straight line between the entries on either side.